 Fermented red bean curd (aka fermented red tofu) is tofu that has been preserved in salt, rice wine, red yeast rice, and spices.
 Not to be confused with the white fermented tofu which has a slightly milder taste and is used more in sauces and condiments.

 It is most commonly used for braising but can also be used for marinating as well.
 It is a very salty ingredient with a hint of alcohol flavor from the fermentation.
-Since it is a very high sodium and potent ingredient, you should use it sparingly in dishes.
+Since it is very in high sodium and potent ingredient, you should use it sparingly in dishes.

 It comes in cube form but will almost always need to be mashed up to be used in marinades.
 If you are using it for braising, it will slowly melt and dissolve once you put it in the braising liquid and mix it around.